Cancel anytime

 Investment Approach and Strategy

-Strategy: The ETF employs a passive management strategy, attempting to replicate the performance of the MSCI Japan Small Cap Index.
+Strategy: The ETF aims to track the MSCI Japan Small Cap Index.

 Market Position